 Important warning: smoking is allowed throughout most of the restaurant.
 If you are a non-smoker, please ask to be taken to the non-smoking section.

-How to get there: the subway station Aliados is 5min walking distance.
+How to get there: the subway station Aliados is a 5 minutes walking distance.

 Adega do Quim